New Design Trends for 2018

 Wondering what’s going to the next big thing in design in 2018?
-Here’s your design roundup for the coming year, from colors to decorating trends.
+Here is your new design trends roundup for the coming year, from colors to decorating trends.

 We loved blush in 2017, and it’ll still be around in the next year.
-But we think the next it color will be lavender.
+But we think the next IT color will be lavender.
 Still a pastel, but with a slightly more gray or blue tint, it can dress up a kids’ room or take a starring role in more grown-up and sophisticated space.
-Photo: Style by Emily Henderson

-Get a head start on your paint project by getting a fast, free quote.
+Get a head start on your paint project by getting a free quote.

 We can’t wait to see what 2018 brings — and we’re looking forward to another color-filled, fun-filled design year with you.

 Want to start your new year with a fresh coat of paint?